eliona-smart-building-assistant/kontakt-io-app/README.md

 To select which assets to create, a filter could be specified in config.
 The schema of the filter is defined in the `openapi.yaml` file.

-Possible filter parameters are the field names in the `kontaktio.Device` struct.
+Possible filter parameters are the field tags for`eliona` in the `kontaktio.deviceInfo` struct.

 ### Dashboard ###